20 things you must do in Madrid

 These routes take you past Paseo del Prado, Recoletos and La Castellana, with the Kit towers in the background.
 If this is too much of a hike, we recommend the final section, Paseo de la Castellana, at 6.3 km It is the third longest street in the city - behind Alcalá at 10.5 km, and Bravo Murillo.

-12. Take in the view from the Círculo de Bellas Artes terrace.
+12. Take in the view from the Círculo de Bellas Artes terrace

 13. Explore the Chueca neighborhood

 Relax with a coffee in Pedro Zerolo square (formerly Vázquez de Mella) or climb to the terrace of Room Mate Oscar.
 Enjoy tapas in San Antón market and browse the shops by Hortaleza.
+It's also the heart of Madrid's LGBTQ scene, so you can be sure of great nightlife.

 14. Discover the Crystal Palace in the Retiro